bhinn000/Ecommerce/ReadMe.txt

 For abstraction,
-	We use main parent class as its type but while initialisation , we use different derived class type(concrete)
+	We use main parent class as its type but while initialisation , we use different derived class type(concrete) Done through "Order" class : CustomisedOrder and RegularOrder

 For polymorphism,
-	different sub class or class will have same objects (base class or reference) but will run method on the basis of its actual method(derived class type)
+	=>		different sub class or class will have same objects (base class or reference) but will run method on the basis of its actual method(derived class type)
+	Done in "Customer" class : OldCustomer which has different methods than the base

+	=>		Now, as per task : For 'Product' class
+	Base class : Product , which has virtual method : CalculateShippingCost() Derived class : PhysicalProduct and DigitalProduct , overriding CalculateShippingCost() Now make different implementation (logic) of the functions according to the type of Product